crrabi/simpleswap-dapp/README.md

 The SimpleSwap DApp has been successfully deployed and is publicly accessible.

 -   **Platform:** **Vercel** was used to host the frontend, configured to build from the `frontend` directory of this monorepo.
--   **Process:** Vercel automatically deploys new versions on every push to the `main` branch, creating a seamless CI/CD (Continuous Integration/Continuous Deployment) workflow.
+-   **Process:** Vercel automatically deploys new versions on every push to the `main` branch, creating a seamless CI/CD workflow.

 **You can access, test, and use the live DApp at the following URL:**